Print

 5. Add flour, 1 tablespoon Creole seasoning, and Panko breadcrumbs in a separate large bowl.
 Mix well.

-6. Add the fish mixture and egg into the bowl with the mashed potatoes.
+6. Add the mashed potatoes, the fish mixture, and the egg into the bowl.
 Fold to combine ingredients.

 7. Add onion powder, garlic powder, red cayenne pepper, basil flakes, paprika, sea salt, and black pepper fish mixture, then stir together until blended well.